hacksu/react-tutorial/README.md

 }
 ```

-- so. react enables us to reuse our function component over and over again. each instance of it acts independently; clicking the button in one does not affect the variables in the other. this is one react feature where even in this simple example, it's way easier than anything you can do with plain html and javascript.
+- so. react enables us to reuse our function component over and over again. each instance of it acts independently; clicking the button in one does not affect the variables in the other. this is a very important and useful feature of react that basically justifies its existence. it's kind of weird to use in this case, but we're going to get to do something useful with it.

 - now that we've got the basics down, let's reopen the codepen in a new tab, and do something more fun and interesting.